lilnouns/lilnouns-bots/README.md

 ## Overview

 This repository contains the source code for various bots, primarily focused on the LilNouns DAO.
-The codebase is written in Rust and utilizes several libraries for web scraping, data fetching, and Discord and Farcaster bot functionalities.
+The codebase is written in Rust and uses several libraries for web scraping, data fetching, and Discord and Farcaster bot functionalities.

 ## Contributing